cmchenr/azure-default-egress-assessment/README.md

 A comprehensive assessment tool developed by Aviatrix to help Azure customers evaluate their exposure to Microsoft's upcoming default internet egress changes and plan their migration strategy.

+Microsoft Azure is retiring default outbound access for Virtual Machines, fundamentally changing how internet egress works in Virtual Networks.
+This change will impact resources that currently rely on Azure's automatic internet routing without explicit configuration.

 ## Sample Report

 Get instant visibility into your Azure environment's egress configuration and security posture: